 Summer in Portugal: high season between July and August

 The summer season in Portugal starts on June 21st and goes until September 21st.
-Is the best time for warmth, for beaches, esplanades, and parties.
-Ocean temperatures are frequently cold, except in Algarve which has the warmer ocean in the country.
-Though colder than Algarve, we’d always recommend discovering our country’s coast, from the green and silver coast, Peniche, Nazaré, to Setúbal area and Comporta all way down to Alentejo coast.
+It is the best time for warmth, for beaches, esplanades, and parties.
+Ocean temperatures are frequently cold, except in the Algarve which has the warmer ocean in the country.
+Though colder than Algarve, we’d always recommend discovering our country’s coast, from the green and silver coast, Peniche, Nazaré, to Setúbal area and Comporta all the way down to the Alentejo coast.
 These are usually much less crowded in the summer.

 Prices can increase 25% to 35% or in some trendy areas, as Algarve, even more.
 Hotels are frequently overbooked, especially for July and August months, meaning that you should make your reservation as soon as you can.
 However, if you are looking for heat, temperatures start to rise by May and can go until October’s first days.